Publication ethics

 Confidentiality: Reviewers should respect and uphold the confidentiality of the review process.
 They should refrain from discussing any aspects of the work under review with other researchers until the article is published.
 Unpublished materials disclosed in a manuscript under review must not be quoted or referenced by a reviewer without the express written consent of the author, as requested by the editor.
 Information or ideas obtained through the peer review process must be kept confidential and should not be used for personal gain.

-Conflicts of Interest: In the event that the reviewer realizes, upon receiving the manuscript for review, that they have been involved in the research described, are acquainted with the researchers involved, or for any other reason cannot provide an objective and impartial review of the manuscript, it is incumbent upon the reviewer to promptly notify the editors and decline the review.
+Conflicts of Interest: If the reviewer realizes, upon receiving the manuscript for review, that they have been involved in the research described, are acquainted with the researchers involved, or for any other reason cannot provide an objective and impartial review of the manuscript, it is incumbent upon the reviewer to promptly notify the editors and decline the review.
 Conflicts of interest can include competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions associated with the paper under review.

 Acknowledgment of Sources: Reviewers should identify important and pertinent published works that the authors have not cited.
 Additionally, a reviewer should bring to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.